 Translation: December postage stamps

 You’ll never see writing and sending Christmas cards the same way again.
 In many parts around the world, Decemberzegels, also known as kerstzegels (Christmas stamps), refers to stamps that are only valid from November 4th until January 3rd.
 What makes this Christmas tradition so special is that you just need one stamp to mail a card of up to 50g anywhere in the Netherlands and only two (yes, two!) to mail it anywhere else in the world.
-This year’s Decemberzegels are guaranteed to warm the cockles of your heart with their colorful, festive parade of humans and animals on their way to a grand Christmas feast.
+This year’s Decemberzegels are guaranteed to warm the cockles of your heart with colorful depictions of holiday treats and ornaments.

 4. El Gordo (Spanish)